-Kaiser Chiefs are a britpop revival band which formed in Leeds, England in early 2003.
-The band consists of Ricky Wilson (vocals), Andrew White (guitar), Simon Rix (bass), Nick "Peanut" Baines (keyboards) and Nick Hodgson (drums).
-The band has released three albums as of 2009 and have released 11 singles, including the hits I Predict A Riot, Oh My God, Ruby and Never Miss A Beat.
+Kaiser Chiefs are a post-britpop band which formed in Leeds, West Yorkshire, England in early 2003.
+The band consists of Ricky Wilson (vocals), Andrew "Whitey" White (guitar), Simon Rix (bass), Nick "Peanut" Baines (keyboards) and Nick Hodgson (drums).
+The band has released four albums as of 2011 and have released 13 singles, including the hits I Predict a Riot, Oh My God, Ruby and Never Miss a Beat.

 Kaiser Chiefs are an English alternative rock band from Leeds who formed in 1997.
 They were named after the South African football club Kaizer Chiefs, a team for which former Leeds United defender Lucas Radebe played.